 Can I change my close date?

 Yes!
-If you have filed your Form C, you are able to extend your campaign as for out as your financials allow, typically April the following year.
+If you have filed your Form C, you are able to extend your campaign as far out as your financials allow, typically April the following year.
 You can read more on financial requirements here.

 You can choose to close your round early (provided it's been open for at least 21 days since filing), though you must provide investors with a 5 business day closing notice.
 To make adjustments to your close date, reach out to us at closing@wefunder.com.